Gabriel-RQ/pyinterfacer/PROJECT.md

     WIDTH: int?
     HEIGHT: int?

-    STATS: Counter, # Keeps track of how many interfaces and components of each type are loaded
+    STATS: Counter # Keeps track of how many interfaces and components of each type are loaded
-    _current_focus: str, # Controls the current focused interface
+    _current_focus: str # Controls the current focused interface
-    GROUPS: Dict[str, ComponentGroup], # store all the groups (general group, component types groups, interface groups)
+    GROUPS: Dict[str, ComponentGroup] # store all the groups (general group, component types groups, interface groups)
-    COMPONENTS: Dict[str, List[Component]], # store all the components, grouped by their interfaces
+    COMPONENTS: Dict[str, List[Component]] # store all the components, grouped by their interfaces
     _COMPONENT_CONVERSION_TABLE: Dict[str, Component] # maps a type (key) to a component class (value).
 Used to handle conversion from YAML atributes to component instances
     _GROUP_CONVERSION_TABLE: Dict[str, ComponentGroup] # Maps a component type (key) to a component group.
 Used to handle the creation of specific groups for some component types